Complete Financial Questionnaire

 • Generalised tonic‑clonic seizures (grand mal) – This is characterised by loss of consciousness followed by muscle convulsions causing the body to shake.

-• Typical absence seizures (petit mal) – This is characterised by brief episodes of impaired consciousness that returns after a number of seconds
+• Typical absence seizures (petit mal) – This is characterised by brief episodes of impaired consciousness that return after a number of seconds

-It’s possible to get life insurance cover or mortgage protection if you have epilepsy.
+It’s possible to get life insurance or mortgage protection if you have epilepsy.

 But, as with all medical conditions, be careful which insurer you apply to.
 Some providers are more sympathetic than others.